Research Opportunities

 Why join Purdue and the Warsinger lab?

 Purdue University is a leading institute for mechanical engineering (ranked 6th currently, and 1st for the online MSME, 4th for both Engineering grad and undergrad) and nanotechnology (consistently top 7) ¹ ².
+Purdue is ranked 4th for patents, which the lab takes full advantage of.
 The lab's home, the Birck Nanotechnology Center, is the cornerstone of Purdue's Discovery Park, which itself has been ranked the top university research park.
 The lab runs its larger experiments at the Maha Fluid Power Center, the USA’s largest university fluid power facility, and Herrick labs, the world’s largest academic HVAC facility.
 Through these institutes, Purdue links university research to interdepartmental collaboration and industrial implementation.
 Purdue is also well-known for Heat Transfer Research (Warsinger’s teaching area): about 70% of undergrad institutes use the textbook by Purdue faculty Incropera and Dewitt.
 Purdue is located between Indianapolis and Chicago.
 The cost of living is exceptionally low as well, with housing costs from $400-650/month, and the lowest graduate tuition of any top 10 school.
-It’s also ranked as the #1 safest university in america.
+It’s also ranked as the #1 safest university in America.
 West Lafayette also was ranked by the WSJ as having the nation’s best Emerging Housing market, an evaluation that includes “strong local economy and appealing lifestyle amenities.”
 Also, Purdue’s PhD program aims to achieve a nurturing and less-stressful culture, in contrast to some of the weed-out cutthroat approaches of appears.
-For instance, we have qualifying exam waivers and only requiring a 3.0 GPA in our classes (e.g. compared to Stanford, Berkeley, MIT, and UMich, which all require 3.5).
+For instance, we have qualifying exam waivers and only require a 3.0 GPA in our classes (e.g. compared to Stanford, Berkeley, MIT, and UMich, which all require 3.5).